-Quercetin is considered as a natural pigment which can be found in many grains, vegetables, and fruits.
+Quercetin is considered a natural pigment that can be found in many grains, vegetables, and fruits.
 It plays a vital role in helping your body fight free radical damage, which is associated with several chronic diseases and is one of the most abundant antioxidants in the diet.

 What is Quercetin?